PiyushChanda/GCP_Notes/CoudSQL.md

 So, the data is physically stored in this interleved format similar to HBase, which enables fast scanning of sequential data.

+Q - Cloud Spanner has tremendous support for transaction processing.
+This makes even a single read call very slow, true or false?
+A - No this statement is false.
+There are two transaction modes, read only txns, gets priority, and executes very quickly.
+One off read call - This gives very light txn support, so the queries execute very quickly.
+ACID ++ -> Transaction will serialize in the order of their timestamps and those timestamps ar linked to the physical time which we can measure in a watch.

+Vulnerable to Hotspotting - Do not use monotonically increasing column as primary key, if you use it so then all the data will be stored in a single location somewhere.
+So it won't be able to use the power of distributed computing, and it wil kill your performance.
+Use hash keys in place of monotonically ordered keys.
+- Writes will be on the same shard on the same location in some dist file system.
+Kill parallelism in cloud snapper.
+We need to make sure the reads and writes are distributed all over the range of key-values, we need to be careful while choosing the primary key.
+For ordered columns - use auto hash.

+So we change S_ID to some random alpha numeric data, that has very less chance of being monotonically increasing or decreasing.

+So the Cloud Spanner under the hood, should modify the interleved representation, and distribute the data over multiple locations, in the form of shards.
+These could lie in entirely diff storage unit.
+It will try to modify the internal representaion of the data, it will try to move the data around so that the reads and writes are evenly distributed.

+Splits - Logical groupings of data that can be moved independently of one another are called splits.

+for Cloud Spanner splits are imp.
+They are added to distribute high read-write data, and to break up hotspots.
+This is done on the basis of observing query or read/write patterns in the DB.

+So we also have splits that correspond to each value of the student id.

+Unlike HBase, tables can also have secondary indices.
+ - Might cause some data to be stored twice.

+Like HBase, we have a fast sequential scanning of data, and tables must have primary keys.

+We might want to create an index on some column that is already interleved with a primary key data. cloud spanner will create another copy that will serve as an index of the original interleved data, but this time on a different column.

+We can force a query to use a specific index using index directives - Force Query to use a specific index.

+We could force a column to be to be copied to a seconday index using a storing clause.

+So if we want the grades on the basis of courses, then we would require a parent-child relationship with the two tables.
+Course - Transcript.
+We would want to create a secondary index, and the data in these two tables will be interleved.

+So we will have another version of the data in the grades table, this time interleved with course table.

+So course table is stored twice.

+## Datatypes
+1. Schema is strongly typed.
+2. We have ARRAYs and STRUCTs
+3. Structs are not okay in tables, unless a query returns array of arrays in the form of structs
+4. Arrays are okay in tables, but array of array are not.
+Cloud spanner is blurring the line between rdbms and big data technologies.

+## Transaction Support
+1. Serializability - Transactions which are interleved will commit in some serializable order
+2. Transaction support is stronger than traditional ACID
+ - Transaction commit in an order reflected in their commit timestamps.
+ - These commit timestamps are realtime, hence you can compare them in your watch
+3. The transactions are going to commit in the order of their commit timestamps.

+### Transaction Modes
+Locking Read/Write - Slow
+Read only - Fast
+If making one-off reads - "Single Cell Reads" - Fastest, no transaction checks at all.

+## Staleness
+We can set timestamp bounds on your queries/transactions.
+ - Strong - Read latest data, to get the latest data
+ - Bounded Staleness - "Read verson no later than <timestamp>...", we are providing the level of staleness that we are okay with
+ - Exact Staleness - "Reads data at a particular <timestamp>..." we can use this to read the values with the past/future timestamps.

+Q - Recommended no of nodes for Cloud Spanner for Prod?
+A - 3 nodes for production environment
+Instance Id is permanent and will be used to identify the spanner instance.

+We can create an instance/database/table easily using the console.
+During creation of tables, we can specify the inteleving - Parent Child realtionship between the tables.
+The query to do so is written in spanner sql, which is slightly different from mysql.
+The cloud console offers insights on how to create the tables/interleving/primary keys etc.